Advice

 These essential documents are: • Driving licence • Insurance Policy • Road tax • Payment documents Once you’re ready to purchase your car, make sure you’ve got all the information you need from the seller as well.

-Make sure you have your driving licence to prove that you can legally drive the car and to prove your identity, so that the seller can match your details with the buyer’s.
+Make sure you have your driving licence.
+This will help prove you can legally drive the car and help prove your identity to the seller.

 Vehicle tax